 Project Blitz, according to Wikipedia, is a right-wing lobbying coalition that “seeks to protect the free exercise of traditional Judeo-Christian religious values and beliefs in the public square”; it is opposed by the National Council of Churches, the Anti-Defamation League and the Hindu American Foundation.

-Other commenters suggested that Bailey may be more successful than it might appear around the Statehouse — or the State of Illinois Building on Dearborn in the Loop of Chicago:
+Other commenters suggested that Bailey may be more successful than it might appear around the Statehouse — or the State of Illinois Building at Clark and Randolph in the Loop of Chicago:

 – hisgirlfriday – Tuesday, Feb 23, 21 @ 10:38 am: